Paulistas: History

-Origin of the Paulistas
+Origin

-The paulista history begins with the arrival of João Ramalho Maldonado, a Portuguese adventurer and explorer born in Vouzela, considered the "father of paulistas" and the "founder of paulistanity".
-Ramalho left continental Portugal for Terra de Vera Cruz when Catarina Fernandes das Vacas, his wife, was pregnant; the reasons why he left Europe are not known.
+The Paulista history begins with the arrival of João Ramalho Maldonado, a Portuguese adventurer and explorer born in Vouzela.
+Considered the first Bandeirante by Alfredo Ellis Jr., one of the pioneers in studies on Paulistania, Ramalho left continental Portugal for Terra de Vera Cruz when Catarina Fernandes das Vacas, his wife, was pregnant; the reasons why he left Europe are not known.
 Living in the Paulista lands probably since 1508, twenty-four years before the beginning of the Portuguese colonization in the region, he soon adapted to the land and the indigenous, coming to know Tibiriçá, a chief who became his friend.

 Ramalho got together with the Indian Bartira, Tibiriçá's daughter.
 The wedding ceremony followed an Indian tradition, and a partnership was established between Bartira's father and João Ramalho, to the point that Tibiriçá would do nothing without first consulting his son-in-law.
 Even though he was Portuguese, Ramalho was totally indigenized, his life and his children's lives imitated the Indians'.
 Ramalho had many wives besides Bartira, his children dated sisters and had children with them, went to war with the Indians and their parties were Indian parties, they lived naked like the Indians themselves.
 Because he was not married on paper, he had problems with the Jesuits, being expelled from a mass and later excommunicated by the Catholic Church.

-With the union of Ramalho and Bartira, a large family of caboclos was born, which spread through generations, thus giving rise to the first paulistas, who, due to the poverty of the Piratininga Fields as well as the poverty of the Capitania of São Vicente itself in the beginning, gave rise to many future bandeirantes who would explore the South American backlands, expand the paulista territory and spread its culture, which suffered many European influences, predominantly Italian, with the immigrations that began at the end of the 19th century.
+With the union of Ramalho and Bartira, a large family of Caboclos was born, which spread through generations, thus giving rise to the first Paulistas, who, due to the poverty of the Piratininga Fields as well as the poverty of the Capitania of São Vicente itself in the beginning, gave rise to many future Bandeirantes who would explore the South American backlands, expand the Paulista territory and spread its culture.

+Due to his role in the initial colonization of the São Paulo region, João Ramalho came to be recognized as the father of the Paulistas or the founder of Paulistanity.
+In the 20th century, their descendants also became known as Quatrocentões.
+In addition to several Bandeirantes, illustrious figures such as Queen Silvia of Sweden, the regent of the Empire of Brazil Diogo Feijó, and presidents Getúlio Vargas and Prudente de Morais are examples of personalities who descend from João Ramalho and Bartira.